-My wife and I have been going to the Catskills in New York State for the past 6 years for our long summer vacation.
-This mountain range is located in a surprisingly rural region about 100 miles north of New York City and just under 4 hours (by car) from Boston.
-We love it there.
+I love hiking in the Catskill Mountains of New York State which are located in a surprisingly rural region about 100 miles north of New York City and just under 4 hours (by car) from Boston.
 The hiking, backpacking, and rock climbing are all excellent and there are many lakes, ponds, waterfalls, and creeks to jump into when the weather gets hot.

 Hardy hikers or backpackers can extend the trip to take in Cornell Mountain (3,860 ft) and Slide Mountain (4,180 ft), the highest peak in the Catskills at mile 4.8 along the path.

 Spotting a car in the Catskills can be a bit of a challenge since the roads are poorly marked and their route numbers change at county boundaries.
-The best way to find your way around is using the Delorme New York Atlas and Gazetteer and to pick up the Catskills hiking maps.
-In addition, the Adirondack Mountain Club’s Guide to Catskill Trails is an invaluable resource for finding other great hikes in the region.
+The best way to find your way around is using the Delorme New York Atlas and Gazetteer.
+In addition, the Catskill Mountain Guide is an invaluable resource for finding other great hikes in the region.
+The best maps of the area are published by the New York-New Jersey Trail Conference.

 Most Popular Searches